-An alternative approach is classification-bydetection, making use of the output of a classifier looking at a specific region of the image (e.g. a sliding window detector), and combining the results of these detections.
-Over 2008-2012 there were various developments of these methods.
-For example the winning NEC/UIUC entry in 2009 used local coordinate coding (LCC, Yang et al 2009) to replace the vector quantisation step, so that a feature vector could be represented by more than one template.
-In 2010 the winning entry from NUS/PSL used multiple kernels to combine BOW-type representations with the outputs of the object detector due to Felzenszwalb et al (2010).
-The 2011 entry from the University of Amsterdam used classification-by-detection, but instead of using sliding windows they proposed candidate windows based on multiple segmentations (Van de Sande et al, 2011).
-The 2012 winning entry from NUS/PSL was described in Sec.
+Collaborator 1 and 2 (C^1 and C^2) chosen to maximise AP^{1+2} , the performance of super-classifier resulting from the combination of C^1 and C^2 .
+Note that the performance of the super-classifier trained using only scores from two methods as input features (second to last column) is often significantly higher than the best-performing individual method (second column), and for some classes higher than that of the super-classifier trained all methods together (last column).
+NUS_SCM, the best-performing individual method across all classes, is always chosen to be one of the super-classifier collaborators.
+Bold values indicate highest achieved AP for each class used local coordinate coding (LCC, Yang et al. 2009) to replace the vector quantisation step, so that a feature vector could be represented by more than one template.
+In 2010 the winning entry from NUS/PSL used multiple kernels to combine BOW-type representations with the outputs of the object detector due to Felzenszwalb et al. (2010).
+The 2011 entry from the University of Amsterdam used classification-by-detection, but instead of using sliding windows they proposed candidate windows based on multiple segmentations (Van de Sande et al. 2011).
+The 2012 winning entry from NUS/PSL was described in Sect.
 3.1.

-We note that recent work by Krizhevsky et al (2012) on deep convolutional neural networks (CNNs) has significantly outperformed methods similar to those described above on the large scale ImageNet classification challenge.
-These networks, trained on ImageNet, have subsequently been applied to VOC classification in two different ways: the first is to 'remove' the final classification layer of the CNN, and use the remaining architecture to compute image level features; the second is to use the ImageNet data as supervised pre-training, and then refine the network by training with VOC data.
-Both have led to impressive performance improvements on the VOC classification task (Donahue et al, 2013; Oquab et al, 2014; Zeiler and Fergus, 2013).
+We note that recent work by Krizhevsky et al. (2012) on deep convolutional neural networks (CNNs) has significantly outperformed methods similar to those described above on the large scale ImageNet classification challenge.
+These networks, trained on ImageNet, have subsequently been applied to VOC classification in two different ways: the first is to 'remove' the final classification layer of the CNN, and use the remaining architecture to compute image level features; the second is to use the ImageNet data as supervised pretraining, and then refine the network by training with VOC data.
+Both have led to impressive performance improvements on the VOC classification task (Donahue et al. 2013; Oquab et al. 2014; Zeiler and Fergus 2013).
 This is another important development in the image level feature learning/encoding story.